KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot.md

          │                               │
          ▼                               ▼
 ┌──────────────────┐            ┌─────────────────┐
-│ sword.tres       │ ─load()──> │ ItemState object│ <── You code with this
+│ sword.tres       │ ─load()──> │ ItemData object │ <── You code with this
 │ (on disk)        │            │ (in RAM)        │
 │ Persistent ✓     │            │ Temporary       │
 └──────────────────┘            └─────────────────┘